All Posts By

 By | news

-GREENWICH, CONN.
-February 25, 2021
+GREENWICH, CONNECTICUT, February 25, 2021.

 OncoSynergy announced that it has submitted an FDA application for a first-in-human trial of its Orphan Drug designated experimental therapeutic OS2966 for malignant brain cancer.